tue-mps/tue-mps.github.io/content/post/2021-09-internship-vehicle-interaction/index.md

 ---
-title: Towards Modeling Vehicles Interactions for the purpose of Path Prediction
+title: Towards Modeling Vehicle Interactions for the purpose of Path Prediction
 date: 2021-08-19
 categories: ["Internship"]